asciamanna/asciamanna.github.io/_drafts/avoid-technical-improvement-backlogs.md

 ### Encourages Large Planned Refactorings

-Martin Fowler<LINK> talks about the issues around what he calls "Planned Refactorings" in his talk at OOP2014, *[Workflows of Refactoring](https://www.youtube.com/watch?v=vqEg37e4Mkw)*.
+[Martin Fowler](https://martinfowler.com/) talks about the issues around what he calls "Planned Refactorings" in his talk at OOP2014, *[Workflows of Refactoring](https://www.youtube.com/watch?v=vqEg37e4Mkw)*.
 He contends that these planned refactorings (i.e., putting technical improvement / refactoring stories in the backlog and planning them along with feature work) are unfortunate, "necessary evils" until teams get skilled at refactoring and opportunistic refactoring techniques.
-He says teams should work to rid themselves of these planned refactorings and focus on small refactorings as part of the planned, business-facing work.
+He says teams should work to rid themselves of these planned refactorings and focus on small refactorings as part of their business-facing work (i.e., user stories).

 #### Encourages Re-writes